Blanche II of Navarre: Biography

-She died by poison in Orthez less than a month later.
-Both her father and her sister Eleanor are suggested to have been responsible for her death.
-Upon her death, her rights to Navarre were inherited by her next sister, Eleanor of Aragon, Countess of Foix, who however was their father's ally and supporter, and did not press her own claims until his death in 1479.
+Blanche died on 2 December 1464, in Orthez, France.
+Reports described her death as sudden and unusual, with some accounts suggesting possible poisoning, allegedly ordered by Eleanor and Gaston IV.
+Upon her death, her rights to Navarre were inherited by her sister, Eleanor of Aragon, Countess of Foix, who, as an ally of her father, did not press her own claims until after his death in 1479.